 After assembly, the model got a base grey with Revell 75 "steingrau" aqua as primer to check for any errors in filling.

-UPDATE: February 2019 Trumpeter released another Q-5 kit (#01686) that had the North Korea scheme for an overall metal aircraft included.
-That seems to confirm that the type was delivered.
+February 2019 Trumpeter released another Q-5 kit (#01686) that had the North Korea scheme for an overall metal aircraft included.
+But still not proven though.